22 Feb Church abuse ads surge following new state laws

 Est. Ad Spending

-The dominant sponsor of these ads this year has been Right to Fight — a self-described “awareness and marketing group” whose website claims an affiliation with Bedford Hills, New York-based Lacuna Ventures.
+The dominant sponsor of these ads was Right to Fight, a self-described “awareness and marketing group,” whose website claims an affiliation with Bedford Hills, New York-based Lacuna Ventures.
 Right to Fight sponsored about three-quarters of the ads soliciting church sexual abuse claims.

 Right to Fight television ad.
-The most widely-aired television ad soliciting Church abuse claims this year through October with about 10,000 airings at an estimated cost of over $3.5 million.
+The most widely-aired television ad soliciting Church abuse claims in 2021 with about 10,000 airings at an estimated cost of over $3.5 million.

 Many of the ads on this topic, like the one above, explicitly reference the Catholic Church while others refer to alleged abuse by clergy generally or by members of other religious organizations like the Church of Latter Day Saints (Mormon Church) as seen in the ad below.